wenkangjing/notes-launch-school/kb/webapis/_DOM.md

 textContent vs value vs innerText vs innerHtml
-- `Node.textContent` property represents the text content of a node and its descendants.
+- `Node.textContent` property represents the text content of *a node and its descendants*.
-- `Node.innerText` is a property that represents the "rendered" text content of a node and its descendants
+- `Node.innerText` is a property that represents the *"rendered" text* content of *a node and its descendants*
 - `textarea.value` form controls
 - `innerText` will not include text that is hidden by CSS, but textContent will.